-Government officials who think, “It’s all about my political ideologies,” pursue initiatives that are less effective than those who see themselves as managers of large organizations that need to be operationally efficient.
-One-dimensional politicians think the organization should serve them.
-Two-dimensional leaders believe a political ideology is the mission.
-Believing their political ideology is an end in itself, they see nothing wrong with pursuing it by running up huge deficits, saddling future generations with insurmountable debt.
+Government officials who think, “It’s all about my political ideology,” pursue initiatives that are less effective than those who see themselves as managers of large organizations that should be operationally efficient.
+One-dimensional politicians think the organization serves them.
+Two-dimensional leaders ignore operations, believing their political ideology is the mission and an end in itself.
+Thus they pursue it, blinded to outcomes that fail to meet stated goals, unintended negative-consequences, and huge deficits that saddle future generations with insurmountable debt.

-Big and powerful governments do great damage when their leaders make mistakes, like going to war on false pretenses, or spending millions and billions pursuing slogan-like initiatives in the name of a “common good” that only favors a sub-segment de jour that satisfies the paternalism of politicians or those whose money buys their support.
+Big and powerful governments do great damage when their leaders go to war on false pretenses, or spend millions turning slogans into initiatives in the name of a “common good” that only favors a “sub-segment de jour.”
+Such activities only satisfy the paternalism of politicians and/or the agendas of those whose money buys their initiaitve.

 Properly Presiding In Power